mindplace/stack-for-yourself/_posts/2016-12-01-the-underestimated-importance-of-giving-talks-as-a-junior-dev.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z4j57V2SAsA" frameborder="0" allowfullscreen></iframe>

-Thanks to that weekend, I not only landed an interview with a company and a slew of professional connections in Chicago, but also met a developer who runs a project called [SheNomads](http://www.shenomads.com/), and ended up recording a podcast with her.
+Thanks to that weekend, I not only landed an interview with a company and a slew of professional connections in Chicago, but also met a developer who ran a project called [SheNomads](https://twitter.com/shenomads?lang=en), and ended up recording a podcast with her.
 Plus, I was able to post about my WindyCityRails talk on LinkedIn and Twitter and got even more traction out of that that way.

 ## 4. Seriously, it lands you interviews.